netxms/netxms-doc/admin/log-monitoring.rst

 To be able to monitor logs with |product_name| agent, you should load ``LOGWATCH`` subagent.
 There are two options to define parser configuration:

 #.
-Create log parser rule files on the system and define them in ``LOGWATCH``
+Create log parser rule files on the monitored system and define them
-   part of agent configuration.
+   in ``LOGWATCH`` part of agent configuration.
 #.
-Create log parser policy and apply them to all required nodes.
+Create log parser policy and apply it to all required nodes.
 In this
    case file will be automatically created on the file system and added to processing.
 More information about :ref:`agent-policies-label`